-Make the most of your video interview with these 9 must-do tips!
+Make the most of your video interview with these 9 must-do tips.

 Click below to watch my companion video in our free private Facebook group just for Financial Coaches!

-Local media is always looking for people to interview on personal finance stuff, especially around holidays, end of year, tax season and any other dates that have a price tag associated with them.
+Local media is always looking for people to interview on personal finance stuff, especially around holidays, end of the year, tax season and any other dates that have a price tag associated with them.
 Also, they are looking for comment or clarification on current events and recent trends in personal finance.

-First, make yourself visible to the people that want to interview you
+First, make yourself visible to the people that want to interview you.

 Here are a few basic things you can do to land an interview with local media:

-- Take advantage of “Help a Reporter Out” or H.A.R.O. which is a free mailing list for journalists looking for comment or interviews for their articles and is released 3 times per day.
+- Take advantage of Help a Reporter Out (or H.A.R.O.) which is a free mailing list for journalists looking for comments or interviews for their article.
+It is released three times a day.

 You have made contact!
 Now what???

 Don’t worry if you work from home or don’t have a very photogenic spot to do your interview.
 You can always ask the producer if they have a place they prefer.
 You can also ask one of your power referral partners if you can borrow their office or meeting room.
-This is instant street cred for you and they get a chance to rub elbows with the producer too.
+This is instant street cred for you, and they get a chance to rub elbows with the producer too.

-Wear bright colors so you don’t get washed out!
+Wear bright colors so you don’t get washed out

 Wearing bright colors helps you stand out and be visually interesting.
 Avoid wearing white as you will be washed out.
 Also, try to avoid stripes and crazy patterns.
-If you do wear patterns downplay them with a jacket.
+If you do wear patterns, downplay them with a jacket.

-Do a quick touch up before they get started so you look fresh, especially at the end of the day
+Do a quick touch up before they get started so you look fresh, especially at the end of the day.

-Give them some fresh ideas for new segments when you are done being interviewed
+Give them some fresh ideas for new segments when you are done being interviewed.